Deep Dive Into Shopify Capital: Online Business Owners Guide

 Shopify Capital Review: Would You Recommend Shopify Capital To Me?

 When taking a business loan, Shopify Capital makes sense under some conditions, but it won’t work for everyone.

-To begin, only eligible merchants can participate in the program, so you won’t be able to apply if you don’t meet Shopify’s standards.
+To begin, only eligible merchants can participate in the program, so you won’t be able to apply for Shopiy Capital if you don’t meet Shopify’s standards.

 There are 2 rounds of screening.

 Shopify will first contact merchants who have been approved to offer discounts, notifying them by email and on the dashboard.

 After you’ve completed your application and submitted it for approval, Shopify will do a thorough evaluation before allowing you to create an account and send money.

 To be eligible for Shopify Capital, you must fulfill the following 5 Shopify loan requirements: